The award winning Independent Public Schools initiative has revolutionised the way public schools operate in Western

 Applying to become an Independent Public School is a decision made by each school, in consultation with the school council and local community.
 The school community must consider its capacity to take on the additional accountabilities of being an Independent Public School, the local community’s support for change and the school’s operational performance.

-For further information on Independent Public Schools please contact the Innovation and Governance branch on on 9264 4123.
+For further information on Independent Public Schools please contact the Leadership, Innovation and Strategy branch on 9413 3306.

 - Benefits of being an Independent Public School